1EdTech/lti-1-3-php-example-tool/README.md

 You're now free to launch in and use the tool.

+# Example Platform
+Due to popular demand, an example platform has been added to show an example of launching into the example game.

+The registration and deployment between the example platform and tool is already set up, so no configuration is needed.

+To view the example platform, go to http://localhost:9001/platform

+**Note:** The platform is for example purposes only and not a full platform library.

 # Contributing
 If you have improvements, suggestions or bug fixes, feel free to make a pull request or issue and someone will take a look at it.